outdreamer/build-a-cure-1/docs/derivation_methods.md

   VIII.
 Variable analysis
     - variable accretion
     - at what point does a variable become relevant to another variable interaction layer?
+    - how do constants accrete between rules, like caps to keep variance from flowing in to corners or creating boundary-invalidating openings in a system/component boundary?
+    - what causes variables to cascade across layers, creating fractal variables?
     - delegation of variance into systems/types/functions/variables/constants

   IX.
 Functional analysis